tomcritchlow/tomcritchlow.github.io/_posts/2017-06-27-branding-in-the-age-of-content.md

 ---
 layout: blog
 title: Branding in the age of Content
-subtitle: How is branding different for a content-first businesses?
+subtitle: How is branding different for a content-first business?
 ---

 I'm in the middle of two projects right now to re-brand content businesses and I'm thinking through the nuances and differences vs branding a traditional business.
 Here's some things I'm thinking about right now.
 I'd love to hear your thoughts. [@tomcritchlow](http://twitter.com/tomcritchlow) or comment below.